 It is not achieved by adding any intrinsic educational quality value to their diver training experience.

-Mass market scuba training agencies unashamedly target the lower demographic of diver commitment.
-That’s profitable for them, if their turnover stems from the volume of certification cards and training materials sold.
-Beyond that, all responsibility for developing diver commitment is passed to the scuba industry – to the dive centers and instructors.
+Mass-market scuba training agencies unashamedly target the lower demographic of diver commitment.
+That’s profitable for them if their turnover stems from the volume of certification cards and training materials sold.
+Beyond that, all responsibility for developing diver commitment is passed to the scuba industry – to the dive centres and instructors.

-Some agencies promote the notion of a loss-leader business model to dive centers/instructors.
-This is the illusion that the dive shops should sell initial training cheap to initially attract students and then recoup profitability from equipment sales, travel and vacations… and continued diver education.
+Some agencies promote the notion of a loss-leader business model to dive centres/instructors.
+This is the illusion that the dive shops should sell initial acub diving training cheap to initially attract students and then recoup profitability from equipment sales, travel and vacations… and continued diver education.

-In the age of cheap online equipment and travel sales the loss-leader model is a non-starter.
-Desperate businesses generate desperate, or even disingenuous, salespeople and this does not benefit divers or promote long-standing trust and respect between the dive center and the customer.
+In the age of cheap online equipment and travel sales, the loss-leader model is a non-starter.
+Desperate businesses generate desperate, or even disingenuous, salespeople and this does not benefit divers or promote long-standing trust and respect between the dive centre and the customer.

-Price cutting competition happen only when customer value appreciation is focused on the ‘certification cards’ they are issued; and not on quality of training that they receive.
-Price competition occur when everyone is perceived as selling the same quintessential ‘product’.
+Price cutting competition happen only when customer value appreciation is focused on the ‘certification cards’ they are issued; and not on the quality of training that they receive.
+Price competition occurs when everyone is perceived as selling the same quintessential ‘product’.
 That product is ‘diving licenses’, not diving training.